-If you'd rather read the news in Swedish, there is a newspaper called 8 sidor (8 pages), which is written in simple Swedish.
-ESS has a subscription of 4 copies that are delivered every Wednesday, and usually can be found on a table close to any coffee machine.
+Those who'd rather read the news in Swedish, there is a newspaper called 8 sidor (8 pages), which is written in simple Swedish.
 On their website you can order your own subscription or read some of the latest news.

-Sveriges radio (Swedish radio) also provides a news program with news in simple Swedish called "Klartext".
-You can listen to the program or read about the latest news via their website.
+Sveriges radio (Swedish radio) also provides a news programme with news in simple Swedish called "Klartext".
+To listen to the programme or read about the latest news visit their website.

 The publisher LL-förlaget (Lättläst-förlaget = Easy to read publisher) provides a lot of books in simple Swedish - from classic Swedish novels to modern novels from other countries.
 The books can be ordered from their website.

-If you would like to know more about Sweden, the Swedish Institute has summarized fact sheets about Sweden covering different areas that might be interesting for you to look at.
+In order to find out more about Sweden, the Swedish Institute has summarised fact sheets about Sweden, covering different areas that might be of interest.

 When relocating a family it is of utmost importance that the children have good pre-schools/schools, both high qualities of the education as well as a good social life with new friends.